Coto-Studio/hugo-inbar/content/en/articles/the-story.md

 description: ""
 ---

-In 1997, Nelson de Witt, a 16-year-old adoptee from Boston, Massachusetts, discovered that he had been identified as one Roberto Coto, an infant who disappeared in 1982 after a deadly government raid on three guerrilla safe houses in Tegucigalpa, Honduras.
+In 1997, Nelson de Witt, a 16-year-old adoptee from Boston, Massachusetts, discovered that he had been identified as one Roberto Coto, an infant who vanished in 1982 after a deadly government raid on a guerrilla safe house in Tegucigalpa, Honduras.

-The raid rescued a kidnapped businessman and also resulted in the disappearance of a dozen Salvadoran revolutionaries, including Roberto's biological mother, _Ana Milagro Escobar_.
+Along with Roberto, the raid resulted in the forced disappearance of a dozen Salvadoran revolutionaries, including his biological mother, _Ana Milagro Escobar_.

-_++Something about reuniting with and growing up with family from El Salvador...++_

-Today, a generation after one of the bloodiest conflicts of the Cold War, the wounds of the Civil War in El Salvador remain open, and the truth about them has been obscured.
+After a tearful reunion, where he met his birth father, siblings, and grandmother, Mamá Chila, Nelson/Roberto began a decades-long search to understand what happened to him and his family during the war.